 Myasthenia gravis (MG) is an autoimmune neuromuscular disease that affects the muscles in the body.
 It is a chronic disease that causes certain muscles to become very weak when they are being used for a period of time, but return to normal strength after being rested.

 The first signs of MG are usually slurred speech, problems swallowing, and weakness of the muscles around the eyes (ocular MG).
 Weakness in facial muscles can cause loss of eye control and eyelid movement, drooping of one eye, double vision, decreased ability to make facial expressions, and problems talking and chewing properly.
-Muscle weakness in the neck and chest can result in difficulty swallowing, breathing, and neck weakness.
+Muscle weakness in the neck and chest can result in difficulty swallowing, breathing, speaking, and neck weakness.
 Other parts of the body that usually experience weakness include arms, hands, fingers, and legs.